 The infrastructure backlog ratio compares the backlog figure to the written down value of our assets (WDV).
+Figure 1 shows how the ratio decreases from 2017 /2018, moving towards meeting the 2% OLG target by the end of the plan.
 The ratio determines if the asset backlog is manageable.

-Figure 1 shows the infrastructure backlog over a ten-year (10) period.
+Figure 1 shows the Infrastructure backlog over a ten-year (10) period.
 The projections each year are based on the previous year's backlog, adding depreciating and deducting renewal expenditure.
 The renewal expenditure is adopted in the Long-Term Financial Plan and will be revised each year to ensure that Council reallocates renewal to asset groups with a higher backlog figure.